CVE-2025-49131

 CVE-2025-49131 is a medium-severity Incorrect Permission Assignment for Critical Resource (CWE-732) vulnerability in Fastgpt Fastgpt.
 Its CVSS base score is 6.3 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Data from Local System (T1005); ranked in the top 25.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Credentials In Files (T1552.001); ranked at the 32th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 This vulnerability is AI-related — categorised as LLM Application Platforms; in the Supply Chain and Deployment risk domain.